uyfresh/BEWD_DC_JAN2015/class05/INSTRUCTOR/intro_to_postgres.md

 `\c database_name;`

-**We've connected to our database.** Notice how the command line prompt has changed to.
+**We've connected to our database.** Notice how the command line prompt has changed.
 That means we're now working in our database:

 `database_name=#`